 Davy was the Monkees’ heartthrob, but he was more than just cute.
 He was a great dancer.
 My friends and I tried unsuccessfully to imitate his famous sashay dance.
 (Axl Rose misappropriated this move years later.)
 And he was as funny as he was cute.
 There was no such thing as the “funny” Monkee – they were all hilarious in their own way.
 Davy had funny catchphrases, mannerisms and memorable lines.
 “You must be joking.”
 “It’s cuz I’m short, I know.” were two of the most popular.
 And who could forget that cute little hiccup sound he made when the boys were in a scary situation, right before they escaped some harebrained villain.
 To this day, I repeat Monkees dialogue as part of my daily routine.
 Naturally, 99.9 per cent of the people around me have no idea of their origin. (“What a great-looking cardboard box!”
 Quick!
 What episode is that from ?)

 When people ask me how I developed my non-sequitur, smartass sense of humor, I say “The Monkees.”
 I don’t remember much about the first season.
 As the music became more varied -and the humor turned weirder and more random during the second season, my interest grew.
 I loved the way the guys would break the fourth wall and speak directly to the audience.
 So cute.
-I didn’t know, of course, that pot-smoking and whatnot fueled much of it on the part of the writers.
+I didn’t know, of course, that pot-smoking and whatnot fueled much of it.

 Marcia, Marcia, Marcia…

 When we were in high school, my friend Mary Beth occasionally brought out her Monkees albums and we’d dance around her bedroom and reminisce, singing along with lesser-known songs like Cuddly Toy (written by Harry Nilsson) and Star Collector (Goffin-King).